goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 The access token can now be used by the app to make requests with the identity of the user.

 ### Conclusion
-Terminal app OAuth is not has complex as it seems in theory.
+Terminal app OAuth is not as complex as it seems in theory.
 Finding it easy to implement was a lovely surprise.
 It's as straightforward as they come.

 You can find my implementation on [Github](https://github.com/goodyduru/oauth-cmd).
 I hope you find it helpful!

 ### Resources
-These are some good resources on this topic
+Here are some of the awesome resources on this topic
-* The OAuth [spec](https://datatracker.ietf.org/doc/html/rfc6749) especially the [section](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) on Authorization Code should be read.
+* The OAuth [spec](https://datatracker.ietf.org/doc/html/rfc6749) especially, the [section](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) on Authorization Code should be read.
 * The OAuth 2.0 for Native Apps [spec](https://datatracker.ietf.org/doc/html/rfc8252) is the resource for this part of OAuth.
-I covered just a bit of it in this article which is mainly the Lookback Interface Redirection [section](https://datatracker.ietf.org/doc/html/rfc8252#section-7.3).
+I covered just a bit of it in this article, mainly the Lookback Interface Redirection [section](https://datatracker.ietf.org/doc/html/rfc8252#section-7.3).
 You should give that a read.
 * I found this OAuth for Apps Sample [code](https://github.com/googlesamples/oauth-apps-for-windows) a great help.